Education Tax Credits

 What is included in Box 2?

 Box 2 reflects amounts billed for qualified tuition and related expenses during the calendar year.
-Wesleyan bills fall tuition and related expenses in July and spring tuition and related expenses in December.
+For 2016, Wesleyan billed fall tuition and related expenses in July, 2016.

 Are Parent PLUS loans reported on my Form 1098T?